Pabce/chipmunc/README.md

 - JAX + control flow: the code balances NumPy and JAX where convenient.
 Some helpers convert arrays back and forth to work around device constraints – this is intentional for simplicity.
 - Root finding for the inverse-CDF uses `jaxopt.Bisection` by default; other solvers are easy to swap in.
 - The gradients of the implicit inverse-CDF are computed via `jacfwd` on the CDF and standard implicit differentiation.

-## Disclaimer

-This is research code for experimentation and education.
-Expect rough edges and changing APIs.
-Bug reports and suggestions are welcome.